 Are manufacturers trying to lie to us?
 I would like to think not.
 However, their test conditions are far from the real world.
-That’s why I decided to find out the read and write speeds for myself.
+That’s why I decided to find out the practical read and write speeds for myself.

 How I Tested